Context

 How can we fix these problems?

 Having a feedback loop in the manufacturing workflow can enhance quality and save time.
 This technology demands adaptable workflows.
-Also, neural networks are perfectly suited to understand complex parameters to address problems like shrinkage.
+Also, neural networks are perfectly suited to understand complex parameters to address problems like shrinkage

 D E F O R M A T I O N + S H R I N K A G E

 Despite clear economic and environmental benefits, manufacturers have difficulty implementing additive manufacturing at scale.
 This is due to concerns about its dimensional accuracy and structural integrity.
 One of the shortcomings of additive manufacturing across all materials is that, it shows deformation due to gravity and shrinkage after curing process which is very difficult to control and overcome.
 I am focusing on clay as a material for 3d printing to evaluate my research as it shows significant deformations after printing and its ease of prototyping.
-Nowadays it is being explored extensively for its utility in 3D printing due to its sustainablility and adaptability for mass customization.
+Nowadays it is being explored extensively for its utility in 3D printing due to its sustainability and adaptability for mass customization.

 Research Goal